linuslangenkamp/MOO/README.md

 ### 3.4.
 GDOP-Specific NLP Implementation (`GDOP::GDOP`)

 The `GDOP::GDOP` class is the concrete implementation of the abstract `NLP::NLP` interface for a General Dynamic Optimization Problem.
-It acts as the bridge between the problem's continuous-time formulation (discretized by `Mesh` and `Collocation`) and the generic NLP solver.
+It acts as the bridge between the problem's continuous-time formulation (discretized by `Mesh` and `fLGR`) and the generic NLP solver.

 `GDOP::GDOP` inherits from `NLP::NLP` and implements all the pure virtual methods defined in the `NLP` interface.
 Its primary responsibility is to translate the requests from the NLP solver (e.g., "give me the objective value at this point") into calls to the user-defined `GDOP::FullSweep` and `GDOP::BoundarySweep` methods, aggregating the results across all collocation points and intervals to form the complete NLP objective, constraints, and derivatives.